Cruises can offer a stress-free vacation, even if you are a first-time solo traveller.

-The next step up is an outside cabin, which may be bigger than an inside cabin and will have porthole or window to allow natural light in.
+The next step up is an outside cabin, which may be bigger than an inside cabin and will have a porthole or window to allow natural light in.

 For me, the big plusses here are fresh air and the sound of the sea.
 And let’s not forget being able to sip a cheeky G&T, or have your breakfast coffee & croissants, in the comfort of your balcony.

-Top of the tree are suites, which will usually have a separate living area to the bedroom.
-Suites are a lot larger than the standard cabins but not all will have a balcony, instead having a floor to ceiling window.
+Suites are much larger than the standard cabins but not all will have a balcony, favouring a floor-to-ceiling window.
 Levels of service are also higher, with some cruise operators providing a butler.

 You don’t want to be opposite the ship’s launderettes, near service areas, right next to the lifts, near the ship’s bars or underneath the public decks (unless you like to hear the constant scraping of furniture above you).

 8. Consider a specialist cruise booking agent

-They can often offer exclusive perks such as upgrades, drinks packages of extra onboard credit.
+They can often offer exclusive perks such as upgrades, drinks packages or extra onboard credit.
 If you are cruising for the first time, their knowledge of ships, itineraries and cabins often surpasses anything you will glean from trawling the internet.